Yes, dogs get melanoma, too.

 Puccini looked up at me during that forever cab ride to the vet.
 The doctor was ready with more sedation.
 I didn’t want him to know where we were.
 Even in his last moments, when the vet inserted the needle, he lifted his head and tried to bite her.
 Only Puccini… incorrigible Puccini.
 I didn’t cry.
 This was an incredibly sad time, yet, the vet and I had to laugh.
 This was the Puccini everyone knew.
 It was so typical of him to be defiant and spirited to the very end.

 I didn’t tell many people about his passing because I could not bear the constant calls, even if my friends meant well.
 I scattered his ashes in the ocean in the Hamptons where he had loved to run.
 Sparkle, who used to bark and run alongside Puccini, has not uttered a sound since Puccini left us.

 Around the time Puccini was diagnosed, Sparkle had been sniffing and licking the right side of Puccini’s face.
 It looked like she was giving him kisses; I thought it was cute.
 Now I think she was trying to tell me Puccini had cancer.
 I still feel guilt; could I have helped Puccini sooner had I recognized what Sparkle was trying to tell me?

 The Puccini Foundation

 Before we said good bye, I promised Puccini that whatever happened, I would find a way to support the pioneering doctors who had given us our extra, special time together.
-In 2007, the Puccini Foundation was born to help find cures for animal and human cancers.
+In 2007, the Puccini Foundation was born to help raise awareness for pet cancers and to support pet cancer research.